Sukhoi S-6: Design

 The S-6 was to be equipped with the Puma Weapon Computer System, which would include the 'Orion' pulse doppler radar and 'Relief' monopulse ground mapping radar, later incorporated into the Su-24.
 Powered by 2x 46.1 kN Tumansky R-21F-300 (modified Tumansky R-11F-300), the S-6 would theoretically have been capable of a maximum speed of 1400 km/h at sea level and 2500 km/h at high altitude.

 The starting point for the aircraft was the Su-15U, with the weapons system officer seated in the rear cockpit, relieving the pilot of responsibility for the weapon systems.
 Airbrakes were to have been sited either side of the fin with a brake parachute housed at the extreme rear end of the ventral spine, running the entire length of the fuselage aft of the canopy.

 The S-6 was to have a two-wheel nose landing gear and single-wheeled main landing gear, retracting into the fuselage.
-The large nose with slightly flattened sides housed the ground mapping radar and terrain following radar, with a shovel-shaped combined laser / infrared sensor, which also included the data transmission for the anti-radar weapons like the Ch-24, mounted below and behind the radome on a forward swept pylon.
+The large nose with slightly flattened sides housed the ground mapping radar and terrain following radar, with a shovel-shaped combined laser / infrared sensor, which also included the data transmission for the anti-radar weapons like the Kh-24, mounted below and behind the radome on a forward swept pylon.
 The most striking visual feature of the S-6 design, however, was its rectangular air intakes, which were raked rearwards from the lower lips.